nasa/cumulus/docs/features/dead_letter_archive.md

 ## Dead Letter Archive Body contents

-the body attribute should be a JSON string containing an event bridge event
+The body attribute should be a JSON string containing an event bridge event

 Note that

-- the body attribute *can* come nested, such that you will have to de-nest a series of body attributes to get to the heart of your message
+- The body attribute *can* come nested, such that you will have to de-nest a series of body attributes to get to the heart of your message
-- the word body can be interchanged with Body (capitalized)
+- The word body can be interchanged with Body (capitalized)
-- because this message body arrived in the Dead Letter Archive because of issues in processing it, there is no strict guarantee that it is a valid json object, or conforms to expected structure. the *expected* structure follows.
+- Because this message body arrived in the Dead Letter Archive because of issues in processing it, there is no strict guarantee that it is a valid json object, or conforms to expected structure. the *expected* structure follows.
+- Automated processing of these messages *must* be prepared for attributes to be missing.

 ```ts
 {